-Monday, October 7, 2019, 14:08 On Monday, October 7, the Ofer Military Appellate Court accepted the appeal filed by the Military Advocate General with regards to the leniency of the penalty imposed on the terrorist who stabbed and seriously injured Nirit Zemora in a terror attack at the Etzion Bloc Intersection parking lot on October 28, 2015.
+Monday, October 7, 2019, 14:08 On Monday, October 7, the Ofer Military Court of Appeals accepted the appeal filed by the Military Advocate General with regards to the leniency of the penalty imposed on the terrorist who stabbed and seriously injured Nirit Zemora in a terror attack at the Etzion Bloc Intersection parking lot on October 28, 2015.
 The terrorist, who was initially convicted only of aggravated assault, has been convicted of attempted murder.

 Judge Colonel Netanel Benisho, the President of the Military Court of Appeals, maintained that the nationalist motivation behind the attack reinforces the intent of the terrorist to kill Zemora, and also rejected the uncertainties raised by the first court concerning the details of the incident.
 Judge Benisho also ruled that the knife breaking is not cause to doubt the terrorist’s intent.

 Honenu Attorney Bleicher, after the verdict was announced; Video credit: Honenu

 Honenu Attorney Chayim Bleicher, who is assisting Nirit Zemora as a victim of terror, stated, “We welcome the decision by the Military Court of Appeals and the ruling that the nationalist motivation behind the stabbing is sufficient to indicate the intent of the terrorist.
 The appellate court justly expressed common sense and the understanding of what the State of Israel and its citizens face: murderous terrorists.
 We must use all means possible, including judicial means, to create a genuine deterrent against terror.
 We expect the military court to sentence the terrorist to many years’ imprisonment.”

 At the May 20 deliberation on the appeal, Nirit Zemora turned to the judges and described the moments of the attack, how the terrorist tried to remove the knife from her back, and how she and her family have been coping since then.